Born: Leicester 1907, died: January 1987, (Labour Party &

 South Braunstone estate.
 He held this position until a month before his

 death.
-He was very opposed to pressure from government to build smaller
+He stood firm against government pressure to build smaller

 living rooms downstairs.